arnebratt/mirrorjson/README.md

 Here you can manually add json data for any specific path, or click on the hash to edit the json returned from the external API.

+If the external API requires https, you can set up the relation as "https://raw.githubusercontent.com".

 Multiple API's
 --------------